LucaMalavolta/SLOPpy/README.md

 - Version 1.0.1:

-    Added support to AER v3.8, bundled with Molecfit as in November 2022 \
+    Added support to AER v3.8, bundled with Molecfit as for November 2022 \
     To use version 3.6, add this keyword in the configuration file under the molecfit section:\
     NOTE: it must be a string and not a number\